 Several therapies have been recently approved for unresectable or metastatic cutaneous melanoma, which may encompass liver metastases.
 Dabrafenib (TafinlarTM, GlaxoSmithKline), is indicated as single agent for the treatment of patients with unresectable or metastatic melanoma with BRAF V600E mutation, and in combination with trametinib in unresectable or metastatic melanoma with BRAF V600E or V600K mutations.
 Furthermore, trametinib (MEKINISTTM, GlaxoSmithKline) is indicated as single agent (in addition to in combination with dabrafinib) for treatment of patients with unresectable or metastatic melanoma with BRAF V600E or V600K mutations.
+Furthermore, trametinib (metastatic melanoma with BRAF V600E or V600K mutations.
+Furthermore, trametinib or metastatic melanoma with BRAF V600E or V600K mutations.
 Previously approved melanoma therapies such as the biologic ipilimumab (YervoyTM, Bristol Myers Squibb) and the B-RAF targeted drug vemurafenib (ZelborafTM, Genentech) may also make up the competitive landscape for the treatment of metastatic liver disease.
 Many of these treatments are approved in Europe and other global markets.